Snack Pack Drive For Local Students In Need

 The donation drive will begin November 27th and run through December 8th.
 All items can be dropped off at Livingston Educational Service Agency located at 1425 W. Grand River in Howell between the hours of 8am – 4pm.
 The snack packs will be distributed the week of December 11th.

 Organizers say without the support of the community, the snack packs would not happen and it is greatly appreciated by the families, students, The Education Project, and LESA.

-Some items being collected include pudding, fruit cups, snack-size crackers and chips, granola bars, mini cereal boxes, soup, and juice boxes among others.
+Some items being collected include pudding, fruit cups, snack-size crackers and chips, granola bars, mini cereal boxes, soup, ramen noodles, and juice boxes among others.